Last Updated:

 Common Problems with the Windows 11 24H2 Update

-3. Blue Screen Errors: A common complaint involves the infamous blue screen appearing during or after the update.
-Compatibility issues with Intel Smart Sound Technology drivers, Easy Anti-Cheat software, or outdated hardware often cause this.
+- Blue Screen Errors: A common complaint involves the infamous blue screen appearing during or after the update.
+Compatibility issues with Intel Smart Sound Technology drivers, Easy Anti-Cheat software, or outdated hardware often cause these errors.

 Practical Solutions to Windows 11 24H2 Update Errors